jayantbh/copile/README.md

 #CoPile

-A collaborative (not yet) code editor and online compiler.
+A collaborative code editor and online compiler.

 ToDo: